 HOW TO STRETCH YOUR MEAL

 Make your meal go further by pairing it with some vegetables, some fruit (like our favorite fruit salad), and a salad.
 You can’t go wrong adding in those extra nutrients to your family’s meal!
-Some homemade French bread can really take it that extra mile and fill those ravenous teens (or husbands!) up.
+Some cheesy garlic bread can really take it that extra mile and fill those ravenous teens (or husbands!) up.

 Alright, well now you know how to build your own pasta!
 So what are you waiting for, get to it! 😉